 The Microsoft Azure Infrastructure as a Service (IaaS) platform enables applications to be easily provisioned in Microsoft’s cloud.
-Existing on premise applications can also be seamlessly transitioned into Azure, allowing technology decision makers to benefit from the scalability, elasticity and shift of capital expenses to operational ones.
-When Microsoft Azure is incorporated into an organization’s hybrid cloud strategy, many exciting benefits are realized!
+Existing on premise applications can be seamlessly transitioned into Azure, allowing technology decision makers to benefit from the scalability, elasticity and shift of capital expenses to operational ones.
+When Microsoft Azure is incorporated into an organization’s multicloud strategy, many exciting benefits are realized!

 - Azure makes higher agility possible for your business

 - Azure makes Development Operations easier to achieve

 - Azure makes integration with on premise applications and data simple

 High availability and disaster recovery are of highest importance for application infrastructure since other important factors such as capacity and performance are negated if service either is not available or cannot quickly be recovered in the event of an instance failure or degradation.
 While the Azure platform provides native, basic application load balancing capabilities, Kemp’s Virtual LoadMaster (VLM™) for Azure greatly enhances and complements these capabilities by delivering true layer 7 Application Delivery.
 When VLM™ for Azure is combined with Kemp’s GSLB functionality known as GEO, high availability across on premise and cloud based application pools and intelligent global traffic distribution across multiple private cloud infrastructures and Azure becomes possible providing highly resilient, scalable and smart application deployments.